 - The evaluation for a cost-free completion term will be automatic; there is no new application process.

-- Doctoral or master's degree students who are out of time must first follow the normal petition process for a program time extension and this evaluation will take place upon completion.
+- Doctoral students who are out of time must first follow the normal petition process for a program time extension and this evaluation will take place upon completion.
+Full-time Masters students can continue to register in part time status when the program terms to completion is reached and normally only petition after 12 terms.
 Petition forms and information can be found here: FGS Petitions.

 - Cost-free means that tuition, registration fee, and interest charges for that final term will be credited on the student account.